 The Nursing Education Center is the State of Rhode Island’s first non-physician-based, nursing simulation and education facility located in Providence, RI.
-The Nursing Education Center is comprised of two universities: The University of Rhode Island and Rhode Island College.
-SM&W provided multidisciplinary consulting services on the 133,000-square-foot project; including acoustics, audiovisual, information technology, medical equipment planning, and physical security services.
-The new Nursing Education Center includes high fidelity simulation labs, two simulated operating rooms, a labor & delivery lab, and ICU lab, a pediatrics lab, standardized patient exam suites, a bariatric patient lab, and multiple skills and training spaces.
+The Nursing Education Center is comprised of two universities: The University of Rhode Island and Rhode Island College and is located on the first 3 floors of the old South Street Power Station, now known as South Street Landing.
+SM&W provided multidisciplinary consulting services on the 133,000 SF project; including acoustics, audiovisual, IT, medical equipment planning, and security services.
+The facility includes high fidelity simulation labs, two simulated operating rooms, a labor & delivery lab, and ICU lab, a pediatrics lab, standardized patient exam suites, a bariatric patient lab, and multiple skills and training spaces.

 In addition to providing state-of-the-art nursing education, the schools wished to be the source for simulation training for other medical fields.
 Our team worked to create spaces that would serve the needs of anesthesiologist, surgical technologies, home healthcare providers, and others in a flexible and fully-equipped environment.